OpenDSU/docssite/pages/APIHub APIs/Ethereum Adapter APIs (RFC-131).md

    * Current status is that hash links are valid, controlString is valid.
    * Validate the signature and if it fails raise statusSignatureCheckFailed and stop the smart contract execution (it will be detailed in a separate chapter).
    * Current status is that hash links are valid, controlString is valid and signature is valid.
-   * Validation process is completed and storing the information on the blockchain can begin.</p>
+   * Validation process is completed and storing the information on the blockchain can begin.

 ### 4.4.3.
 Signature Validation Algorithm